Robert Trigg: Background

-Caroline Devlin
+Death of Caroline Devlin

 Trigg and Caroline Devlin met in 2003.
 She was Scottish.

 Neighbours described their relationship as volatile and said that Trigg had angry outbursts while drunk.
 After one outburst, Caroline said "I won't be here for my 40th.".

 Bridget Benger, a close friend of Caroline, described how Caroline had become withdrawn and "lost her spark".
-Benger and Devlin had made a pact three weeks before the latters' death to look after each other's children if anything happened.
+Benger and Devlin had made a pact three weeks before the latter's death to look after each other's children if anything happened.

 Her body was discovered by her ten-year-old daughter after Trigg had said there was something wrong with her mother.
 He did not call for an ambulance, leaving it to her children to do so.

 Caroline Devlins' death was originally ruled as being due to an aneurysm.
 A dispute arose about Caroline Devlins' autopsy between Sussex Police and the coroner.
 The police refused to pay for a Home Office pathologist because they only wanted a "routine" examination performed.
 As the circumstances around her death were unexplained, the Worthing pathologist wanted a Home Office pathologist to do a more thorough examination.
 There existed a state of distrust between the county pathologist and the police force to do with previous requests to do with deaths in unexplained circumstances.

-Caroline Devlins' post mortem was carried out four days after her death due to the dispute, as compared to two days in the case of Susan Nicholson.

-Susan Nicholson
+Death of Susan Nicholson

 Trigg met Susan Nicholson after both attended alcohol rehabilitation in July 2010.
 They started dating in November that year before he moved into her flat that December.

 Neighbour Hannah Cooper saw Susan suffering from injuries on four occasions and contacted police to report fights.

 In March 2011 Robert Trigg was cautioned for punching Susan in the face after an argument.

 In April 2011 Trigg called Cooper to say "It's Sue, I think she's dead.".
 He then left the flat, going to a nearby shop to buy cigarettes.
 He phoned his older brother Michael before phoning Hannah Coopher, a neighbour.
 She called 999.

 In the months before Susan Nicholsons' death in 2011 police were called to her flat six times after 999 calls.
 Two days before her death he was cautioned for punching her in the face.
+Nicholsons' death, as with Devlin's death was not considered suspicious by Sussex Police.

-An inquest into Susan Nicholsons' death ruled that she had died after Trigg had rolled inadvertently onto her while they both slept on a sofa.
+A later inquest into Susan Nicholsons' death ruled that she had died after Trigg had rolled inadvertently onto her while they both slept on a sofa.
 During the inquest, Trigg estimated they had slept on the sofa 40 times (and had used it when they first moved in, in lieu of a bed).
 Trigg subsequently sold his story, for an unknown amount to a magazine, in which he reiterated his claim that her death was accidental.